-- A. A grade of "B" or better has been earned in the courses for which graduate credit is being sought. - B. The credit has been earned within five years from the time that the student enrolled in the Master of Arts in Rural Public Policy & Planning program. - C. The credit to be transferred must be recommended by the graduate program coordinator and approved by the department chair. - D. Transfer credit is not granted for courses taken through correspondence.
+A. A grade of "B" or better has been earned in the courses for which graduate credit is being sought.

+Master of Arts in Rural Public Policy & Planning program.

+- C. The credit to be transferred must be recommended by the graduate program coordinator and approved by the department chair. - D. Transfer credit is not granted for courses taken through correspondence.